Why You Can't Buy CBD Oil On Amazon

-Amazon CEO Jeff Bezos is now worth $134 billion, and it’s not hard to see why.
+Amazon CEO Jeff Bezos is now worth $175 billion, and it’s not hard to see why.
 Do you know a single person who doesn’t use Amazon to make purchases?
 The online bookstore turned e-commerce behemoth has become as ubiquitous as smartphones and automobiles in industrialized nations.

-- It's against Amazon's policy to sell CBD oil
+- it's against Amazon's policy to sell CBD oil

-- All potential CBD is marketed as "Hemp Oil" or Hemp Extract"
+- all potential CBD is marketed as "Hemp Oil" or “Hemp oil Extract"

-- You can't shop full-spectrum CBD on Amazon (which we recommend when purchasing CBD oil)
+- you can't shop full-spectrum CBD on Amazon (which we recommend when purchasing CBD oil)

 1 tbsp. of hemp seeds weighing 30g contains: